KephaneLoemba/Homework6/README.md

 A list of country codes can be found [here.](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes#Current_ISO_3166_country_codes)

-Here is the link to my [Weather-Application.] (https://kephaneloemba.github.io/Homework6/).
+Here is the link to my [Weather-Application.](https://kephaneloemba.github.io/Homework6/).